martinescardo/TypeTopology/README.md

 shows that a basic form of discontinuity is a taboo, and this is used to formulate and prove Rice's Theorem.

-# Rogue modules

-The following two rogue modules depart from our main philosophy of working strictly within ML type theory with the propositional axiom of extensionality.
-They disable the termination checker, for the reasons explained in the first module.
-But to make our point, we also include runnable experiments in the second module:
-[CountableTychonoff](http://www.cs.bham.ac.uk/~mhe/agda-new/CountableTychonoff).html implements a countable Tychonoff Theorem for searchable sets, and
-[CantorSearchable](http://www.cs.bham.ac.uk/~mhe/agda-new/CantorSearchable.html) uses this to conclude that the Cantor type is searchable.

-The following modules return to the well-behavedness paradigm.

 # Injective types